-Note: Caterbakes team and your very lovely chef are available to cater for your events and ceremonies across Nigeria
+Note: Caterbakes team and your very lovely chef is available to cater for your events and ceremonies across Nigeria.

 I have written on many spices and sauces I have used to marinate on this blog.
 However, in this post, I will be writing extensively on how I did a dry rub spice marination and used Poi-Poi sauce as secondary sauce.

 Poi-Poi sauce is strong well blended mix of pepper and many spices and roots which uplifts the taste of just any type of food.